 If you wish, we can come back yearly and re-inspect your house for termites to continue the warranty for another year for a 100.00 trip charge.

 Whether you are building your own home or a building contractor building several homes.
-We also offer Pre-Construction Termite Treatments.
+We also offer Pre-Construction Termite Treatments for complete termite control.

 Here are a few tips that can make a big difference in Termite Prevention